 When we talk about the Architect Registration Examination® (ARE®) 5.0, we often discuss the amount of questions you’ll encounter, how many of those questions are a part of case studies, and how long you’ll have to test.
-But did you know there are five different types of questions within the exam?
+But did you know there are four different types of questions within the exam?
 In the testing world, questions are called items.
-And on ARE 5.0, you should be prepared for these item types: multiple choice, check-all-that-apply, quantitative fill in the blank, hotspots, and drag-and-place.
+And on ARE 5.0, you should be prepared for these item types: multiple choice, check-all-that-apply, hotspots, and drag-and-place.
 Each of these item types are used in both the stand-alone (or discrete) and case study portions of the exam.

 Let’s take a closer look at why these item types are used, plus some tips to keep in mind while testing.